 The health risks if children are infected with COVID-19 are much higher than the risk of vaccine side effects.

 Like other vaccines, the most common side effects are a sore arm, tiredness, headache, and muscle pain.
 These symptoms are usually mild.

-In clinical trials more children reported side effects after the second dose than after the first dose.
 Side effects were generally mild to moderate in severity and occurred within two days after vaccination, and most went away within one to two days.

 See this Q&A webpage from the Children's Hospital of Philadelphia for more information about ingredients.

 - Which vaccine brand can my child get?

 At this time, the Pfizer-BioNTech (Pfizer) vaccine and Moderna COVID-19 vaccine brands are authorized for children ages 6 months and older.

 - Will my child need a booster dose?

 Currently, booster doses are only recommended for people 5 years and older.